MoralisWeb3/react-moralis/README.md

 - `address` : The contract address (i.e. 0x1a2b3x...).
 - `functionName` : The name of the contract's function that you want to call.
 - `abi` : The contract's abi.
 - `chain` (optional): The blockchain to get data from.
 Valid values are listed on the intro page in the Transactions and Balances section.
-Default value: current chain.
+Default value: 'eth'.
 - `params` (optional): Any parameter you want to send with the function.

 **Example**